ParallelMaths/parallel/pages/7-35-summer-sums.md

 For a complete solution we need to give an argument to show that 1023 really is the smallest four digit positive integer with four different digits.
 It is easy to do this.

 To get the smallest possible number we must use the four smallest digits, 0, 1, 2 and 3.
 A four digit number cannot begin with a 0.
 So we must put the next smallest digit, 1, in the thousands place, as a four-digit number beginning with 2 or 3 is larger than one beginning with a 1.
-For similar reason the hundreds digit must be the smallest remaining digit, 0.
+For similar reasons the hundreds digit must be the smallest remaining digit, 0.
 Similarly the tens digit must be 2 and the units digit must be 3.

 So the required number is 1023.
 :::